kongo2002/statser/README.md

 Moreover you can already point your [grafana][grafana] dashboard to your statser instance just like you did with a graphite backend.
-Even though [grafana][grafana] has no particular statser-support it does work because statser implements most parts of graphite-web's API already.
+Even though [grafana][grafana] has no particular statser-support it does work because statser implements (or mimics) most parts of graphite-web's API already.

-Find a roughly up-to-date list of features that are either finished or somewhere on my roadmap below.
+Find a list of features that are either finished or on my roadmap below.

-### Stuff that works already
+### Features

 * full whisper database support
 * carbon plain text interface (known to listen on port `2003`)